Creating and Editing Cards

 The verifier is the subject matter expert(s) responsible for keeping the content up to date and accurate.
 You can choose the Card's verifier from the Groups (and members of those Groups) that have Author status in the designated Collection.

-The verification timeline determines how frequently you will be asked to update the content, and choosing the timeline on which that content typically goes stale allows your team to trust that the content is up to date.
+The verification timeline determines how frequently you will be asked to update the content.
+Choose the timeline by which that content typically needs to be checked for accuracy.

-‘Team’ = anyone on your team with access to the Collection will be able to see this Card.
+If ‘Team’ is selected under Card Access, anyone on your team with access to the Collection will be able to see this Card.

 We recommend selecting "File Access" for Cards that host files you want to share with customers or other external entities.
 They won't be able to access the Card's body content without an authenticated team login, but they will be able to view any hosted file links on the Cards.

-Click 'Save'.
-Now your content is saved and your team can easily find and utilize the information.
+11. Click 'Save and Verify'.
+Now your content is trusted, saved and your team can easily find and utilize the information.
 If you want to edit the Card later, open it and click the pencil icon.

-Not to worry, if you exit the Card creation process at any time before clicking Save, you can still access a recovered version from when it last autosaved.
+Note: If you exit the Card creation process at any time before clicking 'Save', you can still access a recovered version from when it last autosaved.
 Learn more about recovering your work here.

 Saving an edited Card

 After editing a Trusted Card, you can maintain the verification interval to it's existing cycle by selecting 'Save'.
 You can re-set the interval cycle by selecting 'Save and Verify'.